-- Interpret words and phrases as they are used in a text and recognize how specific word choices shape meaning or tone - Determine the author's attitude toward material discussed in a reading selection - Analyze the structure of a text, including how specific parts of a text relate to each other and to the whole to contribute to meaning - Identify key transition words and phrases in a reading selection and how they are used - Identify how a reading selection is organized in terms of cause/effect, compare/contrast, problem/solution, etc. - Assess how point of view or purpose shapes the content and style of a text - Determine the role that an idea, reference, or piece of information plays in an author's discussion or argument - Apply knowledge of language to understand how language functions in different contexts and to comprehend more fully when reading - Determine whether information presented in a reading selection is presented as fact or opinion - Determine the meaning of unknown and multiple-meaning words and phrases by using context clues - Identify the meanings of words as they are used in the context of a reading selection - Understand figurative language and nuances in word meanings - Understand a range of words and phrases sufficient for reading at the college- and career-readiness level
+- A. Attitude and tone - Identify accurate descriptions of the author's tone or attitude toward material discussed in a reading selection - B. Organization and structure - Identify key transition words and phrases in a reading selection and how they are used - Identify accurate descriptions of how a reading selection is organized in terms of cause/effect, compare/contrast, problem/solution, etc. - Identify the role that an idea, reference, or piece of information plays in an author's discussion or argument - C. Meanings of words - Identify the meanings of words as they are used in the context of a reading selection - D. Fact or opinion - Determine whether information presented in a reading selection is presented as fact or opinion